Burton Holmes: Travelogues

 Initially Holmes had only modest success as a travel lecturer.
 Then in 1897, John L. Stoddard retired, creating something of a vacuum in the field.
 Around the same time, Holmes began to supplement his hand-colored glass slides with the then excitingly new technology of moving pictures.
 As the years went on, film came increasingly to dominate his lectures.

-In the years that followed, Holmes traveled extensively: North and South America, Europe, Russia, India, Ethiopia, Burma (now Myanmar).
-He lectured about such topics as the Panama Canal, the "Frivolities of Paris," even the adventures of Richard Halliburton, one of his competitors in the travel lecture profession.
-He visited the first modern Olympics in 1896, rode the first trans-Siberian train, and shot what may be the first movies ever made of Japan, in 1899.
+In the years that followed, Holmes traveled extensively: North and South America, Europe, Russia, India, Ethiopia and Burma (now Myanmar).
+He lectured about such topics as the Panama Canal, the "Frivolities of Paris", even the adventures of Richard Halliburton, one of his competitors in the travel lecture profession.
+He visited the first modern Olympics in 1896, rode the first trans-Siberian train, and shot what may be the first movies ever made of Japan, in 1899, as well as the first recorded video footage of Korea.
 In the course of his travels, he crossed the Atlantic and Pacific oceans more than 50 times.
-As Holmes became more well-known he brought along assistants, such as Andre de la Varre, to shoot film and stills while he made notes for his lectures, and he also employed a business manager.
+As Holmes became more well-known, he brought along assistants, such as Andre de la Varre, to shoot film and stills while he made notes for his lectures, and he also employed a business manager.
 With the rise of Hollywood, Holmes began to make short travel films for Paramount and later Metro-Goldwyn-Mayer.

-Holmes's talks—which totaled over 8000 by the end of his life—drew their largest audiences in cosmopolitan cities like New York, Boston, and Philadelphia.
+Holmes's talks—which totaled over 8,000 by the end of his life—drew their largest audiences in cosmopolitan cities like New York, Boston, and Philadelphia.
 He catered especially to the armchair traveler with escapist fantasies, and for this reason he consciously focused his lectures on the most agreeable and scenic aspects of the places he lectured about.
 He avoided all discussion of politics, poverty, and other social ills.